Llywelyn ap Gruffudd: Last campaign and death

+The Archbishop writes further directly to King Edward himself:

+To my very dear lord Edward, by the grace of God king of England, lord of Ireland, Duke of Aquitaine, Friar John, by the grace of God, archbishop of Canterbury, primate of all England, sends greeting in great reverence.

+Lord, know that those who were there at the death of Llywelyn found hidden on his body some small things which we have seen.
+Among the other things there was a treasonable letter disguised by false names.
+And that you may be warned, we send a copy of the letter to the bishop of Bath, and the letter itself Edmund Mortimer has, together with Llywelyn’s privy seal, and those things you may have at your pleasure...
+And Edmund de Mortimer said to me that he had heard from his servants who were there at the death that he asked for a priest before his death, but without sure certainty we would do nothing.

 The privy seal of Llywelyn the Last, his wife Eleanor and his brother Dafydd ap Gruffydd are thought to have been melted down by the English after finding them upon their bodies to make a chalice in 1284.

 There are legends surrounding the fate of Llywelyn's severed head.
 It is known that it was sent to Edward at Rhuddlan and after being shown to the English troops based in Anglesey, Edward sent the head on to London.
 In London, it was set up in the city pillory for a day, and crowned with ivy (i.e. to show he was a "king" of Outlaws and in mockery of the ancient Welsh prophecy, which said that a Welshman would be crowned in London as king of the whole of Britain).
 Then it was carried by a horseman on the point of his lance to the Tower of London and set up over the gate.
 It was still on the Tower of London 15 years later.

 The last resting place of Llywelyn's body is not known for certain; however, it has always been tradition that it was interred at the Cistercians Abbey at Abbeycwmhir.
 On 28 December 1282, Archbishop Peckham wrote a letter to the Archdeacon of Brecon at Brecon Priory: